Eomm/eomm/SPONSORSHIP.md

 Hi!
 I'm Manuel 😄
 I am a Senior Software Developer at [@NearForm](https://github.com/nearform) and work on awesome stuff for our customers.
-I contribute to Open Source Software (OSS) for 1 to 4 hours daily. _There is so much to do._
+I contribute to Open Source Software (OSS) but the time is never enough. _There is so much to do._

 It is my choice to do: